devanshjoshi/Lookback-Model/README.md

 Please refer to Documentation.pdf for a detailed overview. /Data contains all csv files necessary to run the code. /Code contains two filies, data.py and main.py.
-Import both into the same folder then run main.py
+Import both into the same folder then run main.py. /Results contains .html files for the performance for each 3 year product cycle.